Fayyr-Organization/fayyr-beta/README.md

 ## Requirements

 To participate, you need an allow-listed NEAR account on testnet.
-If you want to be a 'donor' or an 'artist' (see [roles](#roles) below), you can send us your account id after you've created it by [email](mailto:beta@fayyr.com) or on our [discord server](https://discord.gg/c822MA4v).
+If you want to be a 'donor' or an 'artist' (see [roles](#roles) below), you can send us your account id after you've created it: by [email](mailto:beta@fayyr.com) or on our [discord server](https://discord.gg/c822MA4v).
-To create an account, navigate to https://wallet.testnet.near.org and click on "Create Account".
+To create an account, navigate to https://wallet.testnet.near.org and click on `Create Account`.
 If you want to be a 'charity', let us know and we'll send you an enabled account.

 ## Help and reporting issues

 We'd love it if you report any issues using github issues.
-Just click the 'issues' tab above and click 'New Issue' on the right and tell us what the problem is.
+Just click the `Issues` tab above and click `New Issue` on the right and tell us what the problem is.

-We've also set up a discord server (???) so you can talk to each other and us to quickly answer questions you might have.
+We've also set up a [discord server](https://discord.gg/c822MA4v) so you can talk to each other and us to quickly answer questions you might have.
 Hopefully the site is pretty self-explanatory, but no doubt we missed *something* :).
+If either of these don't seem appropriate, you can [email](mailto:beta@fayyr.com) us at beta@fayyr.com.

-## <a name="roles">Additional roles</a>
+## <a name="roles">Roles</a>

-There are three main roles in our site, and we'd love people to try them all out (only one at a time, though).
+There are three main roles on our site, and we'd love people to try them all out (only one at a time, though).

 - Donor: A user who can go on the site and buy NFTs to support charities.
 They can also sell NFTs, resulting in royalties for charities and artists.